seung-lab/fill_voids/README.md

 Fig. 1: Filling five labels using SciPy binary_fill_holes vs fill_voids from a 512x512x512 densely labeled connectomics segmentation. (black) fill_voids 0.1 (blue) scipy 1.3.3
 </p>

-fill_voids is currently significantly faster than scipy at significantly high memory cost.
-This cost is due to the stack size during flood fill.
+In this test, fill_voids is significantly faster than scipy at lower memory.